 Assists in Helping to Stretch the Hip Flexor Muscles

-The bridge exercise is truly a functional exercise that is very good for stabilizing your pelvis and butt while at the same time reducing stress to your low back and hip.
+The bridge exercise is truly a functional exercise that is very good for stabilizing your pelvis and butt.
+In addition to, it reduces stress to your low back and hip.
 It should be a part of just about everyone’s core exercise routine.
 If you would like help learning how to bridge, please contact us today for a free consultation!